MaherMuhtadi/Snake-Game/README.md

 </div>

 ## Description
 This is a version of the Snake game programmed with Python using my [Python Game Development Module](https://github.com/MaherMuhtadi/Python-Game-Development-Module) and the [PyGame](https://www.pygame.org/docs/) library.
-The game can only run on the Windows OS.

 This project was my attempt at simple 2-D game development using object oriented programming.
 In addition, I used it to help build my game development module and demonstrate its application.